enkidevs/curriculum/javascript/core/errors/debugging.md

 ---
 ## Revision

-What statement will make the debugger stop at its line?
+What statement will make the debugger when it sees it?

 ???